 Your Rabbit's Welfare Needs

-The five key welfare needs are summarised in the following table:
+The five key welfare needs are:

-The need for a suitable diet
+- Diet – the need for a suitable diet.

-The need to express normal behaviour
+- Behaviour – the need to express normal behaviour

-The need to be protected from pain, suffering, injury and disease
+- The need to be protected from pain, suffering, injury and disease.

 Welfare worries for rabbits**